 - Forecast weather conditions includes: winds, waves, weather & visibility and outlooks for up to 5 days; and

-- The link to the Marine RSS can be found at the bottom of the marine forecast web page.
+- The link to the Marine can be found at the bottom of the marine forecast web page.

 How do I get started?